 As you keep going down the command output you’ll notice the Local IP address column starts displaying the IP address of the Ethernet interface or interfaces.
 As stated earlier, the local loopback adapter is used by processes or services for internal communication, if your system does not have applications that rely on the local loopback adapter there may be a case when you don’t see any loopback adapter sessions like the example below:

-As any other external command in a Windows environment you can get help on it by typing /? or help after the command, so you can use netstat /? or netstat help to learn more about it.
-Another interested point to pay attention to is that the command varies slightly depending on the OS and version you are using.
-In a Microsoft Windows environment for instance, you will notice that when executed from Windows 10 netstat has more features then when executed from Windows 7.
+As with any other external command in a Windows environment, you can get help on it by typing /? or help after the command, so you can use netstat /? or netstat help to learn more about it.
+Another interesting point to pay attention to is that the command varies slightly depending on the OS and version you are using.
+In a Microsoft Windows environment, for instance, you will notice that when executed from Windows 10 netstat has more features than when executed from Windows 7.
 The differences are not related to the core functions but rather to extra functionality, the same can be said when running the command Mac or Linux computers.

-One of the beauties of netstat is the ability to display session information, to get more relevant information about the sessions you can us the –f switch, by default the foreign addresses are displayed just by host name but when using netstat –f the foreign addresseses will be resolved to their fully qualified domain names.
+One of the beauties of netstat is the ability to display session information, to get more relevant information about the sessions you can use the –f switch, by default the foreign addresses are displayed just by hostname but when using netstat –f the foreign addresses will be resolved to their fully qualified domain names.
 It actually makes more sense using –f when troubleshooting compromised hosts either by virus and hackers as it can display more relevant information about where they’re coming from.
 Netstat -f

 The following is the output of netstat –o

-In and of itself the information may not be too relevant but if I use Task Manager or any other utility that displays processes information, like sysinternals process ID, you’ be able to dig dipper into what’s happening in the system.
+In and of itself the information may not be too relevant but if I use Task Manager or any other utility that displays processes information, like sysinternals process ID, you’ll be able to dig deeper into what’s happening in the system.

 Notice how by using Task Manager you can learn more information about the network sessions by correlating the PID.
-In our case, those two session managed by process 5572 reveal that they are teamviewer connections.
-In my case it’s perfectly fine because I have the teamviewer is one of my applications, it may raise a red flag if I hadn’t initiated teamviewer and see established connections.
+In our case, those two-session managed by process 5572 reveal that they are TeamViewer connections.
+In my case, it’s perfectly fine because I have the Teamviewer as one of my applications, it may raise a red flag if I hadn’t initiated TeamViewer and seen established connections.

 Another handy way of using netstat command is netstat –r, the –r will make display the routing table for IPv4 and IPv6.
 Another useful information in the output in the Interface list along with their MAC addresses.